syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/statistical.md

 **where:**

-* data_array: An array or reference to a set of values for which you want to count frequencies.
+* data_array: An array or reference to the set of values for which you want to count frequencies.

-* bins_array: An array or reference to intervals into which you want to group the values in data_array.
+* bins_array: An array or reference to intervals that define the frequency ranges.

 **Remarks:**